scapaf64-prog/my-python-games/Space Invaders/README.txt

 "Space Invaders"

 addicting shooter.....
-Arrow-Keys for move, SPACE for shoot, ESC for exit
+Arrow-Keys to move,    SPACE to shoot,    ESC for exit